ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

     from distutils.extension import Extension
     from Cython.Distutils import build_ext

-    # for notes on compiler flags e.g. using
+    # for notes on compiler flags see:
-    # export CFLAGS=-O2
-    # so gcc has -O2 passed (even though it doesn't make the code faster!)
     # http://docs.python.org/install/index.html

     setup(